St Austell RFC: Early history

 St Austell RFC was formed on 31 July 1963 by Wilf Vernalls and Des Robins, with home games being played at Cyprus Avenue in Par Moor.
-There had been a previous rugby club in St Austell called the Hornets who had formed in 1933, but during the 1954–55 season this club relocated to Newquay, becoming known as the Newquay Hornets.
-The club moved to Circus Field at Cromwell Road in 1967 but would have to wait until the mid 1970s until it emerged as a player on the Cornish senior circuit, defeating established clubs Truro and St Ives in 1976.
-Several years in 1978 the club reached the final of the Cornwall Cup for the first time, losing 7–6 to Camborne at the Recreation Ground in Redruth.
+There had been a previous rugby club in St Austell called the Hornets which formed in 1933, but during the 1954–55 season the club relocated to Newquay, becoming known as the Newquay Hornets.
+The club moved to Circus Field at Cromwell Road in 1967 but would have to wait until the mid-1970s until it joined the Cornish senior circuit, defeating established clubs Truro and St Ives in 1976.
+In 1978 the club reached the final of the Cornwall Cup for the first time, losing 7–6 to Camborne at the Recreation Ground in Redruth.
 In 1986, St Austell sold their Circus Field ground to Asda spending several seasons without a ground until they moved into their current ground, Tregorrick Park, in 1988.